samzion/powerpulse-docs/Product-Constitution.md

 </div>

-The platform exists to help users answer:
+PowerPulse helps energy consumers answer:

-- ⚡ What energy am I using?
+- ⚡ What energy sources am I using?
-- 💵 What is it costing me?
+- 💵 What does my energy cost?
-- 🔍 Why is it costing me that much?
+- 🔍 Why does it cost this much?
-- 🛠️ What action should I take?
+- 🛠️ What actions can reduce cost or improve reliability?

+**An Energy Consumer may be:** 🏠 Household · 🏢 Business · 🏛️ Institution · 🌆 *(future)* community or enterprise entity

 ---